Vishwaroopam: Vishwaroopam

 Sangeetha Devi Dundoo of The Hindu stated, "Vishwaroopam is a technically brilliant, ambitious film where most characters are not what they seem", and called the film "A gripping spy thriller of international standards".
 Radhika Rajamani of Rediff gave 3 out of 5 stars and stated, "Vishwaroopam undoubtedly rests on Kamal Haasan, who is brilliant."
 Vivek Ramz of in.com rated it 3.5 out of 5 and stated.
-"Vishwaroopam is a nicely made thriller and Kamal’s show all the way".
-Behindwoods rated the film 4 out of 5 stars, calling it, "One of the commercially best made movies of Tamil cinema."
-IndiaGlitz said, "Vishwaroopam comes with not just Hollywoodish feel but also its idiom".
-The critic further wrote "Sanu Varghese's cinematography is nimble and it is easily one of the biggest high points.
-Mahesh Narayanan's editing is proper."
-L. K. Advani called it "one of the best films I have seen in years."
-Cinemalead rated the film 4 out of 5 stars and wrote "On the whole Vishwaroopam is Kamal Hassan's best movie till now.
-Go, watch and enjoy the ride."
+"Vishwaroopam is a nicely made thriller and Kamal's show all the way".

 Sify said, "It is technically brilliant with world class making and a subject which is truly international on global terrorism." and called it a "must watch for those who seek classy, stylish and extra-strong entertainment."
 NDTV stated, "Vishwaroopam is likely to be appreciated by lovers of Hollywood action films." and pointed out, "The film's only minus point – the placement of songs works as speed breakers for a spy thriller."
 B.V.S.
 Prakash of Deccan Chronicle gave 3 stars and stated that the film "rides on performances."
 Firstpost stated that "Vishwaroopam is non-stop action Hollywood style".
 Praveen Kumar of OneIndia noted that the "film is on par with Hollywood standards" and gave 3.5/5.